-DLNR NEWS RELEASE: State Boating Administratives Offices Moving to Ke`ehi HarborPosted on Jan 21, 2016 in Latest News, Newsroom, Press Releases
+DLNR NEWS RELEASE: State Boating Administratives Offices Moving to Ke`ehi HarborPosted on Jan 21, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 Main office to close one week during the relocation